EzraWolf/Helium/README.md

 Hi world 2
 ```

-As you can see it's very syntactially similar to Python,
+As you can see, it's very syntactically similar to Python,
-though Helium is statically typed.
+although Helium is statically typed.

 ## TODO: